AmpereComputing/k8s-on-ampere/README.md

-# How to setup the cluster
+# Kubernetes on Ampere

 This repository contains necessary manifests and scripts for setting up a Kubernetes cluster on Ampere.
 While the goal is to facilitate automated setup of a hybrid cluster, it currently just works on aarch64/ARM64.
 For usage information, see the [getting started guide](getting-started.md).

+For details on next steps, plans, see the following [GitHub project dashboard](https://github.com/egernst/k8s-on-ampere/projects)

 ## Reference stack components